baishalidutta/Pneumonia-Detection/README.md

 Alternatively, you can find the whole analysis in the notebook inside the `notebook` directory.
 To open the notebook, use eithr `jupyter notebook` or `google collab` or any other IDE that supports notebook feature such as `PyCharm Professional`.

 ## Evaluation
 Our model is trained with 96% accuracy on the training dataset.
 The accuracies of the model on the `test` and `val` datasets are 91% and 88% respectively.
-In both cases, the `f1-score` and `ROC_AUC` score are quite high as shown below.
+In both cases, the `f1-score` and `ROC_AUC Score` are quite high as shown below.

-### On Test Dataset (624 images, 294 `Normal` and 390 `Pneumonia`)
+### On Test Dataset (624 images, 234 `Normal` and 390 `Pneumonia`)
 <p align="center">
 <img width="960" alt="Screenshot 2021-02-07 at 17 07 23" src="https://user-images.githubusercontent.com/76659596/107152321-93f83f80-6967-11eb-95b4-0bfb3ccae6d7.png">
 </p>